 Benefits of Purple Yam

-So, sweetened, the purple yam have additional empty calories, as most cooked or baked desserts do; but, I will say that it is still healthier than cookies – which is typically laced with too much butter and sugar.
-(Note: I have no qualms with cookies and eat them by the dozens if uncontrolled.)
+Sweetened, the purple yam have additional empty calories, as most cooked or baked desserts do; but, I will say that it is still healthier than cookies – which is typically laced with too much butter and sugar.

 - Healthy source of fiber, vitamins, copper, and potassium.